vieira83/Angular2-message-app/readme.txt

 ANGULAR:
 	START:
 boots.js – boostrap the angular application , telling it the first component to load:
 In the index.hbs :
 System.import('boot') .then(null, console.error.bind(console)); // calls the boots.js
-bootstrap(AppComponent); // bhuilt in command to load the first component my-app is the root component, refers to app.component file
+bootstrap(AppComponent); // built in command to load the first component my-app is the root component, refers to app.component file

 	COMPONENTS: